h-4vok/db-nostalgia-csharp/README.md

 ### Quality Changes

+* Usage of ObjectExtensions for faster conversions.
+* Move ObjectExtensions to its own nuget package.
 * Additional Unit testing (classes EnumerableExtensions, IDataReaderExtensions, UnitOfWork)
 * Should the Direct vs "NonDirect" (bad names) behaviors instead become different implementations/classes under the same interface?
 Making sure the user (developer) receives an easy-to-use library that is clear on what is its intent.
 This change might prove a bit difficult because of the interface we want to provide.